int32bit/Super-Mario-Crossover/README.md

 ## About This Project

-The game is originally from [supermariobroscrossover](http://supermariobroscrossover.com/resources/super-mario-bros-crossover.84/).
+The game is originally from [super mario bro scrossover](http://supermariobroscrossover.com/resources/super-mario-bros-crossover.84/).
-This project just let it run in Container without any change, if any disputes, the project will be destroyed instantly.
+I just let it run in Docker without any change so anyone can play on his or her own machine, if any disputes, I will destroy the whole project instantly.

 ## How to Run